Secured-Finance/contracts/README.md

 The web3.service is created to deploy smart contracts, send transactions, and interact with smart contracts.

 ## Unit Test

+### On-chain test

+1. `truffle develop` to prepare for local network
+2. `truffle exec ./scripts/test.js` to run test.js using truffle exec

+### Off-chain test (simulate blockchain)

- `npx mocha --exit` to run test/test.js
+`npx mocha --exit` to run test/test.js using @openzappelin/test-environment